mparno/fenics-web/source/book/index.rst

 of the Springer `Lecture Notes in Computational Science and Engineering <http://www.springer.com/series/3527>`__.
 The final book manuscript has been submitted to the publisher and is currently in production.
-We expect the book to be available in stores in November 2011.
+We expect the book to be available in stores in January 2012.

 * `Order directly from Springer <http://www.springer.com/mathematics/computational+science+%26+engineering/book/978-3-642-23098-1>`__
 * `Order from Amazon <http://www.amazon.com/Automated-Solution-Differential-Equations-Element/dp/3642230989/>`__